..the three 'very instinctual and knowledgeable' Metropolitan Klezmer band members provide an indispensable elaboration of the show’s story.

 Metropolitan Klezmer Mixes it Up:

-says Eve Sicular, founding drummer of Metropolitan Klezmer, one of Gotham’s most in-demand klezmer bands.
+There is power in diaspora, says Eve Sicular, founding drummer of Metropolitan Klezmer, one of Gotham’s most in-demand klezmer bands.
 “We believe that the Jewish identity is something that’s always under construction,” Sicular says.
 That’s why Metropolitan Klezmer… is as eclectic as it can be.

 Robert Makin, The [New Jersey] Courier News